upbeduco/EstrAlg-Python/src/c08_BST/Exercises.md

 ---

+## 6. Validate BST Properties

+**Problem:**
+Implement a function to verify if a given binary tree satisfies the BST property (i.e., for every node, all keys in the left subtree are less, and all keys in the right subtree are greater).

+**Questions:**
+- How can you efficiently check the BST property?
+- What is the time complexity of your validation function?

+---

+## 7. Height and Balance

+**Problem:**
+Write functions to compute:
+- The height of a BST or RedBlackST.
+- Whether the tree is balanced (height difference between left and right subtrees of every node is at most 1).

+**Questions:**
+- How does tree height affect performance of operations?
+- Why are RedBlackSTs generally balanced?

+---

+## 8. Tree Traversals

+**Problem:**
+Implement in-order, pre-order, and post-order traversals of BST or RedBlackST, returning the list of keys.

+**Questions:**
+- How do these traversals differ in their order of visiting nodes?
+- What are practical uses of each traversal?

+---

+## 9. Lowest Common Ancestor (LCA)

+**Problem:**
+Given a BST or RedBlackST and two keys, implement a function to find their lowest common ancestor.

+**Questions:**
+- How can the BST property help find the LCA efficiently?
+- What is the time complexity of your solution?

+---

+## 10. Bulk Insertion and Performance

+**Problem:**
+Insert a large number of keys (e.g., 10,000 random integers) into both a BST and a RedBlackST.
+- Measure and compare the time taken for insertions.
+- Measure the height of both trees after insertion.

+**Questions:**
+- How does balancing affect insertion time and tree height?
+- Why might RedBlackST be preferred for large datasets?

+---

 *For each exercise, implement the required functions using either `bst.py` or `red_black_st.py`.
 Discuss your reasoning and the advantages of using tree-based structures for these problems.*